 - Mod Podge Gloss

 - Baker’s twine – colors of your choice

 - Chalkboard stickers – small round (optional)

 Start by washing your mason jars with mild soap to clean them, and then let dry.
 Trust me on this one.
-I didn’t wash a jar and added the Sheer Colors, and it didn’t cling as well (my bad).
+I didn’t wash a jar and added the colored Mod Podge, and it didn’t cling as well (my bad).